Self-assessment and application scoring

 OptionScore availableNotes

-poster in which I was a first or second author was shown at a national or international medical meeting 5 National means that participation is routinely extended to, and accepted by, anyone in the country; as implied, international means participation extends beyond this
+poster in which I was a first or second author was shown at a national or international medical meeting 4 As above

-An oral presentation in which I was a first or second author was given at a regional medical meeting 5 Regional means that participation is confined to, for example, a county, medical training region, health authority, or a recognised cluster of hospitals, extending beyond a city
+An oral presentation in which I was a first or second author was given at a regional medical meeting 3 Regional means that participation is confined to, for example, a county, medical training region, health authority, or beyond a recognised cluster of hospitals; for example, in the UK a multi-site trust or health board would count as local rather than regional.

-An oral presentation in which I was a first or second author was given at a local medical meeting 2 Local usually means participation is confined to a local hospital or university setting.
+An oral presentation in which I was a first or second author was given at a local medical meeting 2 Local usually means participation is confined to a single local hospital, trust, health board or university.

 poster in which I was a first or second author was shown at a regional or local medical meeting 2 See the options above for notes about what regional/local entails.